 Whereas Erickson and Grudem focus on the biblical and theological aspects of the Trinity, Copan, Craig, and Moreland tackle the philosophical issues.
 This isn’t to say that these authors don’t overlap in their disciplines, but their focus or emphasis isn’t the same.
 If you’re looking for a philosophical treatment, consider these two chapters listed above.

-Brown, Michael L. Answering Jewish Objections to Jesus: Theological Objections.
-Vol. 2.
-Grand Rapids, MI: Baker, 2003.
-43.
+Michael Brown, Answering Jewish Objections to Jesus: Theological Objections.
+Volume 2.
+(Grand Rapids, MI: Baker, 2003), 43.

 Francis Schaeffer writes, “Often in a discussion someone will say, “Didn’t God, then, if He is personal and if He loves, need an object for His love?
 Didn’t He have to create?
 And therefore, isn’t the universe just as necessary to Him as He is to the universe?”
 But the answer is, No. He did not have to create something face-to-face with Himself in order to love, because there already was the Trinity.
 God could create by a free act of the will because before creation there was the Father who loved the Son and there was also the Holy Spirit to love and be loved.
 In other words, God had someone face-to-face with Himself in the three Persons of the Trinity.”
-Schaeffer, Francis A. Genesis in Space and Time; the Flow of Biblical History.
-Downers Grove, IL: Inter-Varsity, 1972.
-26
+Francis A. Schaeffer, Genesis in Space and Time (Downers Grove, IL: Inter-Varsity, 1972), 26

 Wayne Grudem, Systematic Theology (Grand Rapids, MI.
 Zondervan Publishing House, 1994), 247.